 (Thanks to Reliance Jio, everyone has 4G internet connection now.. 😀 )

-For opening a demat account, the following documents are required:
+For opening a demat and trading account (usually opened altogether and called 2-in-1 account), the following documents are required:

 - PAN Card